-A raspberry plant loaded with berries becomes top heavy and should be given a support to save it from falling over.
+A raspberry plant loaded with berries becomes top-heavy and should be given support to save it from falling over.
 Several grow to head-height.
 A fence or trellis is a good idea.
-If there is a row of plants, two 6-foot posts should be installed on each end of the row and galvanized wires should be stretched between them.
+If there is a row of plants, two 6-foot posts should be installed on each end of the row, and galvanized wires should be stretched between them.
 Fall-fruiting varieties need two wires, whereas summer types need three.

 The ideal way to water raspberries is drip irrigation.

 Taking Care of Raspberries